johnodonnell123/Flatiron_School_Projects/Mod_4_Project/readme.md

 # Module 4 Final Project

 ## Introduction
 In this project, an outline for a homepage is built for an online movies streaming service.
 For personalization, a recommender system is built with SVD for movies using data from the MovieLens dataset.
 The dataset contains are 100,000 user ratings for various films.
-A blog post reviewing diferent types of recommendation systems can be found [here](https://johnodonnell123.github.io/pages/page_blogpost_4.html).

 ## Data:
 The data comes in 3 different csvs: